2015 World Rally Championship

-The 2015 World Rally Championship was the 43rd season of the World Rally Championship, an auto racing championship recognised by the Fédération Internationale de l'Automobile as the highest class of international rallying.
+The 2015 FIA World Rally Championship was the 43rd season of the World Rally Championship, a rallying championship recognised by the Fédération Internationale de l'Automobile as the highest class of international rallying.
 Teams and drivers contest thirteen rallies across four continents, competing for the FIA World Rally Championships for Drivers and Manufacturers.
 The WRC-2, WRC-3 and Junior WRC championships are run in support of the premier championship.

 Sébastien Ogier started the season as the defending drivers' champion.
 His team, Volkswagen Motorsport, were the defending manufacturers' champions.

 Both Ogier and Volkswagen Motorsport claimed their third consecutive drivers' and manufacturers' championships with 3 rounds to spare by winning in Rally Australia.

 Calendar

 The 2015 calendar was announced at a meeting of the FIA World Motor Sport Council in Beijing in September 2014.
-The season maintained the same rallies as the 2014 season and was contested over thirteen rounds in Europe, North America, South America and Oceania.
+The season maintained the same rallies as the 2014 season and was contested over thirteen rounds in Europe, the Americas and Oceania.